EPCCed/tesseract-docs/user-guide/batch.rst

 Queues on Tesseract are designed to enable users to use the system flexibly while retaining fair access for all.

+The queues on Tesseract are linked to the physical layout of the hardware on the interconnect to help ensure that jobs have access to nodes with the optimal layout on the interconnet topology.
+In practice, this means that jobs are limited to specific numbers of nodes and will be rejected unless those numbers of nodes are selected using PBS as described below.
+The node numbers currently supported on Tesseract are:

+- 16 nodes (384 cores)
+- 32 nodes (768 cores)
+- 64 nodes (1536 cores)
+- 128 nodes (3072 cores)
+- 256 nodes (6144 cores)
+- 512 nodes (12288 cores)

+The maximum runtime for jobs on Tesseract is currently 48 hours.

 Output from PBS jobs
 --------------------